biswajitcsecu/Endoscopy-image-denoising-using-patch-correction-with-deep-convolutional-neural-networks-DCNNs-/README.md

-# Endoscopy-image-denoising-using-patch-correction-with-deep-convolutional-neural-networks-DCNNs-
+# Endoscopy-image-denoising-using-patch-correction-with-deep-convolutional-neural-networks-DCNNs

-Deep Image Patch (DIP) correction method uses to reconstruct a clean image by deep convolutional neural networks (DCNNs)  traing on noisy images with different noise model and ground truth.
+The deep Image Patch (DIP) correction method uses to reconstruct a clean image by deep convolutional neural networks (DCNNs) training on noisy images with different noise models and ground truth.